-God spared his life because of Abraham and also in his heart he was righteous but he suffers loss because he compromised with the world.
+God spared his life because of Abraham and his righteous soul, however, he suffered loss because he compromised with the world.

-His two daughters are afraid of being alone without help or descendants so they get him drunk (note that the use of alcohol is almost always used in a negative term) and conceive by having relations with him while he is drunk.
+His two daughters are afraid of being alone without help or descendants so they ply him with wine (note that the use of alcohol is almost always used in a negative term) and conceive by having relations with him while he is intoxicated.

 - This was not the sin that it was later in Moses' time but still they realized that Lot would not have agreed to it.